 Learn More: The Browser Window

 Elements have a number of properties that can be assigned to form the basis of prioritization.
 These include Status, Phase, Version, Complexity and, for Requirements, Difficulty and Priority.
 Any number of other properties can be created using Tagged Values; these can use pre-defined values, with user interface controls such as drop-down lists or spin controls.
 These properties can form the basis for search criteria to return a set of prioritized elements.

 Learn More: Requirement Properties

 The Model Search facility can be used to find a set of elements that meet a particular set of criteria.
 This is useful when prioritizing elements such as Requirements, Features, User Stories, Scenarios and other elements.
 A modeler can use a built-in search but would more typically devise their own search using the powerful Query Builder or if required the SQL Editor or an Add-In Search.
 When the search is run a list of elements is returned that meet the conditions and parameters defined in the search.
 The search can be saved and run again at any time.
 The elements returned in the search can be located in the Browser window and diagrams, and a diagram can then be saved as a Pattern.

 Learn More: Model Search

-Model Views is a facility that allows a modeler to create lists of elements in alternate views to the way they are organized in the Project Browser.
-Any number of Favorite folders can be created and these can be grouped into one or more higher level folders.
-This provides a mechanism for manually defining prioritization by simply dragging elements from the Project Browser into the Favorites folder and ordering them using the up and down arrow keys in the toolbar.
-Alternatively elements can be listed using a built-in or user defined search which can be used to select elements from anywhere in the repository based on properties such as Complexity, Version, Phase and user defined properties defined in Tagged Values
+Model Views is a facility that allows a modeler to create lists of elements in alternative views to the way they are organized in the Browser window.
+Any number of Favorite folders can be created and grouped into one or more higher level folders.
+This provides a mechanism for manually defining prioritization by simply dragging elements from the Browser window into the Favorites folder and ordering them using the up arrow key and down arrow key in the toolbar.
+Alternatively, elements can be listed using a built-in or user defined search, which can be used to select elements from anywhere in the repository based on properties such as Complexity, Version and Phase, or user defined properties defined in Tagged Values